spring-attic/micrometer-observation-spring-boot/CONTRIBUTING.md

 ## Getting the source

-The Micrometer Tracing source code is hosted on GitHub at https://github.com/micrometer-metrics/tracing.
-You can use a Git client to clone the source code to your local machine.
+Micrometer Observation Spring Boot source code is hosted on GitHub at https://github.com/spring-projects-experimental/micrometer-observation-spring-boot.
+You can use a
+Git client to clone the source code to your local machine.

 ## Building